shapeshed/eth-tx-validation/README.md

 ## Understanding state transitions

-This is available in the data field of a transaction allowing state transitions to be observed.
+This is available in the input field of a transaction allowing state transitions to be observed.

 TODO pending contract interface